Factorised 3d $\mathcal{N}=4$ orthosymplectic quivers: Product sequences

 At this point we need to clarify which aspect of the two theories \eqref{E1xE1 electric OSp} and \eqref{E1xE1 electric unitary} are expected to be the same.
 This is because we used an isomorphism at the level of Lie algebra, ignoring any issues related to the global structure of the gauge group (with the exception of the choice of discrete theta angle mentioned above).
 In particular, any information related to local operators in the two theories is likely to agree, while questions about e.g. line and surface operators in general will be sensitive to the global structure of the gauge group.
 Our primary interest in these theories is in their Higgs branch, which is parameterised by local operators, and thus should agree regardless of any subtle differences such as those alluded to above.

 Having constructed web diagrams for $\EQ_{1,1}$ and $\EQ_1$ in figure \ref{web diagrams EQ11 and EQ1}, we can now proceed to derive their magnetic quivers, following the rules introduced in \cite{Cabrera:2018jxt, Bourget:2020gzi, Akhond:2020vhc}.
-From the orientifold web in figure \ref{web diagrams EQ11 and EQ1} we obtain the OSp magnetic quiver
+From the orientifold web in figure \ref{web diagrams EQ11 and EQ1} we obtain the OSp magnetic quiver \footnote{The flavor SO(4) node appearing in the quiver $\MQ_{1,1}$ was argued \cite{Akhond:2020vhc} to arise from the intersection between (0,1) 5-brane and O5$^+$-plane.
+This is based on the intuition that an O5$^+$ carries the same charge as an O5$^-$ and two (immobile) D5 branes.}

 while taking two copies of the unitary web in figure \ref{web diagrams EQ11 and EQ1} leads us to conjecture